Shifted Convolution Sums for $GL(3)\times GL(2)$ Averaged over weighted sets: Introduction

 \section{Introduction}

-The shifted convolution sum problem concerns sums of the form Such a sum is related to many different problems by specializing the sequences $a$ and $b$, and many cases have been extensively studied.
+The shifted convolution sum problem concerns sums of the form for some smooth function $V$ compactly supported on $\R^+$.
+Such a sum is related to many different problems by specializing the sequences $a$ and $b$, and many cases have been extensively studied.
 Obtaining a non-trivial bound often yields deep applications.
-For example, if $a$ and $b$ are specialized to be combinations of von mangoldt function, Mobius function and/or the divisor function, these shifted sums is related to classical problems including twin prime conjecture, Chowla conjecture, moments of zeta function and many others.
-When $a$ and $b$ are specialized to be coefficients of $\mathrm{GL}(2)$ coefficients, these shifted sums are related to subconvexity and Quantum Unique Ergodicity, see for example \cite{blomer2004shifted}, \cite{duke1993bounds}, \cite{harcos2003additive}, \cite{Ho}, \cite{holowinsky2012level}, \cite{KMV}, \cite{leung2022reformulation}, \cite{LS}, \cite{michel2004subconvexity}, \cite{sarnak2001estimates}, \cite{selberg1965estimation}.
+For example, if $a$ and $b$ are specialized to be combinations of von Mangoldt function, M\"{o}bius function and/or the divisor function, these shifted sums is related to classical problems including the twin prime conjecture, Chowla's conjecture, moments of zeta function and many others.
+When $a$ and $b$ are specialized to be coefficients of $\mathrm{GL}(2)$ forms, these shifted sums are related to subconvexity and Quantum Unique Ergodicity, see for example \cite{blomer2004shifted}, \cite{duke1993bounds}, \cite{harcos2003additive}, \cite{Ho}, \cite{holowinsky2012level}, \cite{KMV}, \cite{leung2022reformulation}, \cite{LS}, \cite{michel2004subconvexity}, \cite{sarnak2001estimates}, \cite{selberg1965estimation}.

 We now consider a higher rank analogue, when $a$ is a $\mathrm{GL}(3)$ coefficient and $b$ is a $\mathrm{GL}(2)$ coefficient.
 Pitt \cite{pitt1995shifted} studied the shifted sum between the ternary divisor function and a $\mathrm{GL}(2)$ coefficient.
-Let $A(1,m)$ be the Fourier coefficients of a $SL(3,\Z)$ Hecke-Maass cusp form $\pi_1$ and $\la(m)$ be those of a $SL(2,\Z)$ Hecke holomorphic of Hecke-Mass cusp form $\pi_2$.
-For $a$ coming from a $SL(3,\Z)$ cusp form, the first breakthrough is done by Munshi in \cite{munshi2013shifted}, who obtained (after a minor correction in his Lemma 11) He used the Jutila's circle method in order to have factorizable moduli, which provides him a way to better balance the mass between the diagonal and offdiagonal contribution and obtained the first non-trivial bound.
+Let $A(1,m)$ be the Fourier coefficients of a $SL(3,\Z)$ Hecke-Maass cusp form $F$ and $\la(m)$ be those of a $SL(2,\Z)$ Hecke holomorphic or Hecke-Maass cusp form $g$.
+For $a$ coming from a $SL(3,\Z)$ cusp form, the first breakthrough is done by Munshi in \cite{munshi2013shifted}, who obtained (after a minor correction in his Lemma 11) He used Jutila's variant of the circle method in order to have factorizable moduli, which provides him a way to better balance the mass between the diagonal and offdiagonal contribution and obtained the first non-trivial bound.
 He also showed a similar result for the ternary divisor function case in \cite{munshi2013ashifted}.
-This result was later improved by Xi in \cite{xi2018shifted}, who showed that He used a similar starting point as Munshi's idea, exploiting the factorizable moduli structure given by the Jutila's circle method.
+This result was later improved by Xi in \cite{xi2018shifted}, who showed that He used a similar starting point as Munshi's idea, exploiting the factorizable moduli structure given by Jutila's circle method.
 Additionally, he used an exponent pair argument that works on moduli that are smooth numbers to obtain the extra saving.